klenin/cats-judge/README.md

 Absence of an optional module will result in some capability reduction.
 For example, without `WWW::Mechanize` module Polygon backend will fail, but all other features should still work.

+### Tests

+Tests should be run after installation.
+To run all tests, execute  `prove -r t` from the top level directory.
+Some tests (for example `judge.t`), if given command-line argument, run only subtests with names containing this argument as a substring.

 ### Installation options